irenealgi/irenealegre.com/case-studies/poplar-cms.md

 ## Upload new media

-The form below allows our clients to upload new media, specifying the name of the media (or product), information, associated URLs, etc. This is also where they define the product category, what type of asset they will be uploading (an image or a 3D model), more technical information about the behaviour of the 3D model within the embed unit and what thumbnail image should be associated to the product.
+The form below allows our clients to upload new media, specifying the name of the media (or product), information, associated URLs, etc. This is also where they define the product category, what type of asset they will be uploading (an image or a 3D model), more technical information about the behaviour of the 3D model within the Embed unit and what thumbnail image should be associated to the product.

 ![](images/case_studies/poplar-cms/cms-upload-new-media.png)

-## Manage media
+## Manage Media

-Our clients can access the Manage media page either by uploading a new file or by entering edit mode from the media library dashboard.
-Here they can preview what the product will look like in the embed unit, as well as publish it for everyone to see it on their website.
+Our clients can access the Manage Media page either by uploading a new file or by entering edit mode from the Media Library dashboard.
+Here they can preview what the product will look like in the Embed Unit, as well as publish it for everyone to see it on their website.

 They can also adjust the positioning of the model or replace it, review product information details, generate a thumbnail based on the provided 3D model, define a colour thumbnail to appear in the Embed Unit and upload any extra variants.